584F525F/584F525F.github.io/docs/Knowledge_Base/Network/Email/SMTP.md

     ![alt text](/Knowledge_Base/images/SMTP-822a449fd569c16c875a13ca2487b714.png)

     **The figure shows the following five steps that an email needs to go through to reach the recipient’s inbox:**

-    1. <mark class="hltr-yellow">A Mail User Agent (MUA) or simply an email client</mark> connects to a <mark class="hltr-yellow">Mail Submission Agent (MSA)</mark> to send it a user's email.
+    5. <mark>A Mail User Agent (MUA) or simply an email client</mark> connects to a <mark>Mail Submission Agent (MSA)</mark> to send it a user's email.
-    2. The <mark class="hltr-red">MSA</mark> receives the message, <mark class="hltr-red">checks for any errors before transferring it to the Mail Transfer Agent (MTA) server</mark>, commonly hosted on the same server.
+    6. The <mark>MSA</mark> receives the message, <mark>checks for any errors before transferring it to the Mail Transfer Agent (MTA) server</mark>, commonly hosted on the same server.
-    3. The <mark class="hltr-orange">MTA will send the email message to the MTA of the recipient</mark>.
-The MTA can also function as a Mail Submission Agent (MSA).
+    7. The <mark>MTA will send the email message to the MTA of the recipient</mark>, The MTA can also function as a Mail Submission Agent (MSA).
-    4. A typical setup would have the MTA server also functioning as a Mail Delivery Agent (MDA).
+    8. A typical setup would have the MTA server also functioning as a Mail Delivery Agent (MDA).
-    5. The <mark class="hltr-green">recipient will collect its email from the MDA using their email client</mark>.
+    9. The <mark>recipient will collect its email from the MDA using their email client</mark>.

     **In the same way, we need to follow a protocol to communicate with an HTTP server, and we need to rely on email protocols to talk with an MTA and an MDA.
 The protocols are:**